EMC China Lab

 EN 50498is a European standard specifically formULated for the EMC requirements of in-vehicle electronic devices.
 As a harmonized European EN standard, it defines the CE self-declaration conformity process.

-In simple terms, manufacturers whose products comply with EN 50498 can self-declare conformityto relevant EU directives and affix the CE mark, allowing the product to be sold in the EU market.
+In simple terms, manufacturers whose products comply with EN 50498 can self-declare conformityto relevant EU directives and affix the ce mark, allowing the product to be sold in the EU market.

 The purpose of this standard is to ensure that automotive electronic devices operate normally within the complex electromagnetic environment of a vehicle, while not causing harmful electromagnetic interference (EMI) to other onboard systems.